Probate Registry opening hours are between 9.30am-4.30pm

 Ensure that you have the verification of identity accessible and saved on your computer in PDF format can upload it as you complete the CourtSA Grant Application form.

-6. Credit card to pay the lodgement fee.
-Credit card to pay the lodgement fee
+1. Credit card to pay the lodgement fee.

-To submit your application, you will need a credit card to pay the fee.
+To submit your application, you need a credit card to pay the Court fee.

 Letters of Administration without the Will

-If you are making an application for letters of administration without the Will, the minimum documentation you will need to complete the CourtSA Grant Application form is:
+If you are making an application for letters of administration without the Will, then the minimum documentation you need to complete the CourtSA Grant Application form is:

 1. Administrator’s oath

-You will need to upload a signed and duly witnessed oath.
-Refer to Practice Note 1 of 2022, Rule 30 and notes 1-6 to Form 22 for guidance on the requirements of a duly signed and witnessed oath/affidavit.
+You need to upload to the application a signed and duly witnessed oath.
+Refer to Practice Note 1 of 2024, rule 356.17 and Notes to Form PROB34 for guidance on the requirements of a duly signed and witnessed oath/affidavit.

 Ensure that you have the signed oath accessible and saved on your computer in PDF format so you can upload it as you complete the CourtSA Grant Application form.

-The death certificate you provide must be a true and complete copy of the original, AND BOTH SIDES must be scanned and uploaded.
+The death certificate uploaded to the application must be a true and complete copy of the original, AND BOTH SIDES must be scanned and uploaded as one document.

 Ensure that you have the death certificate accessible and saved on your computer in PDF format so you can upload it as you complete the CourtSA Grant Application form.